GHOST CMS: backup and restore ⏤ Self-hosting.

 Photo by yannick Coffi see more @ yannickcoffi -/- PRINTS -/- yC

-Having a copy of all website data, such as HTML, CSS, JavaScript, images, videos, and databases that store crucial information, like user data and content management system configurations guards you against potential risks and ensures the ability to restore your website in case of data loss, hacking, or other unforeseen events.
+Maintaining a full backup of your website—including HTML, CSS, JavaScript, images, videos, and databases that store critical information such as user data and CMS configurations protects you from potential risks and ensures you can restore your site in the event of data loss, hacking, or other unexpected incidents.

 🎧